 Dana Nelson, Ph.D., is an American clinical psychologist, psychotherapist, and counselor currently living in Lyon, France.
 As part of her private practice (Inner Journeys Counseling), she works with English-speaking expats, intercultural couples, teen TCKs, and others living abroad, providing individual, couples, and group counseling and psychotherapy services both in-person and online.
 She also provides consultation and workshops to local schools and organizations on emotional wellness for those living abroad. www.dananelsoncounseling.com

-Megan Norton Megan Norton, the daughter of a former diplomat, has lived in nine countries, five U.S. States, and has visited more than 30 countries.
-After receiving a Master’s degree in Intercultural and International Communication, she now works as an admissions officer in an international boarding academy in New York.
-Megan has presented her research at multiple conferences including FIGT, NAFSA, and CIES.
-Megan holds an MA from American University, an MA from The American College of Greece, and a BA from Pensacola Christian College.
+Megan Norton Megan Norton, the daughter of a former diplomat, has lived in ten countries, five U.S. States, and has visited more than 30 countries.
+Megan currently works as an intercultural dialogue facilitator and English language instructor in Elblag, Poland.
+Megan has presented her ATCK research at multiple conferences including FIGT, NAFSA, IMI, SIETAR-USA and CIES.
+Megan holds a MA in Intercultural and International Communication, a MA in Strategic and Business Communication, and BA in Public Relations.
 Megan loves to engage in conversations surrounding transnational education, global citizenship, and the TCK experience.

 Mariam Ottimofiore is an adult TCK and a Pakistani expat, who has spent the past 15 years living abroad in the US, UK, Germany, Denmark, Singapore and the UAE.
 She is the founder and writer behind the blog And Then We Moved to where she talks about life on the expat trail, raising her two multicultural and multilingual children and traveling the world.
 Her writing has been published on the Huffington Post, Expat Living Singapore/Hong Kong and Expat Connect Dubai.
 She is also a Parfitt Pascoe Writing Resident for 2017.
 You can follow her work on Facebook, Instagram and Twitter.